TazNZ/Re-registerVehicle/README.md

 # Re-register car that HASN'T been damaged or written off by insurance or law enforcement.

-If you have a car that is deregistered but hasn't been involved in an accident or written off by insurance and has just been derego'ed because the rego lapsed then the proicess for you is so much simpler!
+If you have a car that is deregistered but hasn't been involved in an accident or written off by insurance and has just been derego'ed because the rego lapsed then the process for you is so much simpler!

 All you need to do is book a time for the car to be inspected by a Entry Certifier, now don't be scared by these words.
 I was a bit confused when I came across this title because the car isn't entering the country.
 But essentially a Entry Certifier does both reregistertation inspections and inspects cars coming into NZ for the first time.